Break Time for Nursing Mothers Laws

 - don't limit breaks to the first year after birth

-Unlike the FLSA, many of state nursing mother laws apply to all employers or employees.
+Unlike the FLSA, many state nursing mother laws apply to all employers and employees.
 For example, California requires that every employer provide a reasonable amount of break time to an employee desiring to express breast milk for the employee's child.
-A salaried administrator would be entitled to breaks as a nursing mother under California law, despite the fact that she may not be covered under the federal law.
+A salaried administrator would be entitled to the same breaks as a nursing mother under California law, despite the fact that she may not be covered under the federal law.

 The FLSA limits required breaks to the first year following an infants birth.
 Several state laws, such as New York's, make no mention of time limits.
 This means that women who are nursing beyond the first year of their child's birth may still be covered by state nursing mother laws.